Anand-S23/backend_playground/README.md

-# RabbitMQ and Apache Kafka Exploration
+# Backend Playground

-Messing around with RabbitMQ and Apache Kafka, with simple test program
+Messing around different techonologies to get a better understanding of web and backend engineering concepts